-Analysis Services (SSAS) Training Courses and Resources
+Analysis Services (SSAS) Training Courses

 If you need to know more about SQL Server Analysis Services, this is the page for you!
 We've also included some information on PowerPivot for Excel, since there's a big overlap between SSAS tabular and PowerPivot.

 SSAS classroom training

 We run Analysis Services courses using either legacy multidimensional models or the new tabular models:

 Not sure which course you want?
 See what you can learn on one of our SSAS courses.